lkhedlund/panel-press/README.txt

 This plugin creates a new "comic" post type to organize and upload your comics to your Wordpress site.
 You can organize pages by "Collections" to create easier archive searching and functionality.

 *NOTE:* This plugin is in active development.
-Please reach out if you have any issues, but be aware that not all functionality is stable and subject to change.
+Please reach out if you have any issues.

 Currently built for the 2020 theme, with other support coming in the future.